There Was Once an Asylum

 1860 - 1869

-Kearsey Cannan (1815-1894), a medical practitioner, was born in London, the son of David Cannan, surgeon, and his wife Catherine.
+Kearsey Cannan (1815-1894), a medical practitioner, was born in London, the son of David Cannan, surgeon, and his wife, Catherine.

 Henry Challinor

-Henry Challinor (1814-1882), a medical practitioner, was born on 22 June 1814 in England, son of James Challinor, merchant, and his wife Mary, née Tinsdale.
+Henry Challinor (1814-1882), a medical practitioner, was born on 22 June 1814 in England, the son of James Challinor, merchant, and his wife Mary, née Tinsdale.
 He studied medicine in London (L.S.A., 1842; M.R.C.S., 1842; F.R.C.S., 1864).
 He arrived in January 1849 as surgeon superintendent in the Fortitude, which brought the first of John Dunmore Lang's migrants to Moreton Bay.
-By April he had taken up medical practice in Ipswich, where for much of the rest of his life he was proud to be a citizen.
+By April, he had taken up medical practice in Ipswich, where for much of the rest of his life he was proud to be a citizen.
 He later lived in Brisbane but did not venture far afield.
 He never returned to England and probably did not visit even Sydney.
 He married Mary Bowyer Hawkins at Ipswich on 12 July 1855; they had six daughters and two sons.
 Challinor contributed to the life of the Moreton Bay District in four main fields: medicine, civic affairs, the Congregational Church and colonial politics.
 In the first three, he was eminently successful.
-In the last, his importance is difficult to assess, yet perhaps it was the most significant of all.
-In politics, he was the voice of the precursor crying out in the wilderness making straight the path for what was to come.
-Highly trusted and competent he remained a general practitioner until 1869, when he was appointed the second medical superintendent of the asylum to straighten out a scandal.
-This he did successfully but by 1872 his health showed signs of deterioration, and he then took up the less onerous position of health officer for the port of Brisbane (quarantine) and medical officer to various official institutions.
-From 1876 he was inspector of public institutions such as the Orphan Schools and in 1878 was principal medical officer of the Queensland Volunteer Brigade.
+Finally, his importance is difficult to assess, yet perhaps it was the most significant of all.
+In politics, he was the voice of the precursor crying out in the wilderness, making straight the path for what was to come.
+Highly trusted and competent, he remained a general practitioner until 1869, when he was appointed the second medical superintendent of the asylum to straighten out a scandal.
+He did so successfully, but by 1872 his health began to deteriorate, and he then took up the less onerous position of health officer for the port of Brisbane (quarantine) and medical officer to various official institutions.
+From 1876, he was inspector of public institutions, such as the Orphan Schools, and in 1878 was the principal medical officer of the Queensland Volunteer Brigade.
 Thus, in his professional life, he practised in the three main official branches of clinical medicine, preventive medicine and mental health services.
 In town and church affairs, he was a member and usually an office bearer of almost all the societies and associations designed to promote the common good.
-He was aligned with the incipient urban commercial interests as opposed to the predominating squatter establishment.
+He aligned with the incipient urban commercial interests rather than the prevailing squatter establishment.
 He campaigned for separation from New South Wales and fought against the renewal of convict transportation.
-He was a member of the first Legislative Assembly in Queensland but through a comedy of political errors was not elected till June 1861.
-He was narrowly defeated in 1868 mainly because of a stand on principle.
+He was a member of the first Legislative Assembly in Queensland, but, through a series of political errors, was not elected until June 1861.
+He was narrowly defeated in 1868, primarily because of a principled stand.
 In his short parliamentary career, he made his mark as an ardent if naive Liberal in a legislature dominated by squatters and their allies.
-He advocated a just land policy which would give opportunity to the small settler, efficient agriculture, free secular education, political equality, religious tolerance and railway construction free from the scandal of land grants.
+He advocated a just land policy that would provide opportunities for small settlers, efficient agriculture, free secular education, political equality, religious tolerance, and railway construction free from the scandal of land grants.
 He opposed the cotton bonus and the aggregation of pastoral land by wealthy companies.

 None of this programme made him popular; instead, he was actively disliked and even feared in parliamentary circles.